- General T&Cs

 3.7 Intergiro reserves the right to set and/or adjust, always at Intergiro’s sole discretion, (i) at any time the pricing scheme to be applied to any Introduced Customer and (ii) upon the commencement of a Renewal Term the Commission Percentage.
 The Partner’s right to the Commission shall always be applied to the pricing actually charged to Introduced Customers.
 Intergiro shall notify the Partner of any planned adjustments of pricing at least thirty (30) days in advance.

 4.1 The Partner warrants and represents that:

-- 4.1.3 it shall not make a Referral if Partner is aware of or should have been aware of that a Potential Corporate Customer and/or Potential Merchant (as applicable) is engaged in illegal or criminal activities, including but not limited to money laundering or terrorist financing; and
+4.1.3 it shall not make a Referral if Partner is aware that a Potential Corporate Customer and/or Potential Merchant (as applicable) is engaged in illegal or criminal activities, including but not limited to money laundering or terrorist financing; and

 4.2 The Partner undertakes to, upon request by Intergiro, provide a statement evidencing that the Partner is the holder of the Partner’s Account.

 4.3 Upon request by Intergiro, the Partner shall assist Intergiro with industry-specific due diligence input for Referrals.
 The Parties shall strive to increase automation for this process as the cooperation progresses.